yaswanthtechie/Webinar-Landing-Page-robot/README.md

     1. Extract the zip file.
     2. Run `npm install` to install dependencies.
     3. Run `npm run dev` to start the development server.

-    This project was generated through Alpha.
-For more information, visit [dualite.dev](https://dualite.dev).